alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 |chr11|self-annotation|CDS|23063896|23063954|.|+|2|Parent=OsPSY5|
 |chr11|self-annotation|CDS|23064191|23064322|.|+|0|Parent=OsPSY5|

 I formatted this data to fit GFF requirements and saved it as **OsPSY5_Nipponbare.gff** in the "Source" directory.
-I then combined this annotation with the IRGSP-1.0 annotation and saved it as **updated_transcripts.gff** in the "Source" directory.
+I then combined this annotation with the IRGSP-1.0 annotation and saved it all together as **updated_transcripts.gff** in the "Source" directory.

 ```{bash}